 The Rotary Club of Aireborough has moved from Committees to now having a Leader for each of the Areas of Focus as described below. .

-moreThe Community Leader organises events some yearly including Dictionaries4 Life, Easter Egg Hunt and the Halloween Trail as well as the Social Interactive Quiz.
+moreSally Mohan the Community Leader organises events some yearly including Dictionaries4 Life, Easter Egg Hunt and the Halloween Trail as well as the Social Interactive Quiz.
 It also supports the Friends of Guiseley Cemetery and the Beer Festival.

-moreThis is a new category of service activity supported by global grants beginning on 1 July 2021.
+moreThis is a relatively new category of service activity supported by global grants beginning on 1 July 2021.
 The Club has been involved for some years tree planting in Nunroyd Park and Litter Picking around our area.

 moreThe Thursday group meets on the first and third Thursdays of the month at Horsforth Golf Club between 6.00 and 8.00 p.m. on an informal 'drop-in'basis.
 New members are always welcome.